A photo of the Lovell silhouetted on the horizon at dusk.

 Some of the great evening talks on offer by Professor Browning:

-Solar flares and space weather.
-Listen as Philippa discusses our current knowledge of flares and how their electromagnetic radiation effects both humans in space and satellites.
+Solar flares and space weather: listen as Philippa discusses our current knowledge of flares and how their electromagnetic radiation effects both humans in space and satellites.
 Find out how power and communication on Earth must adapt, making ‘space weather’ a subject of intense interest.

 A photo of Prof Philippa Browning, a woman with brunette hair in front of a picture of the sun.